Доступно с лицензией Image Analyst.

 These capabilities, functions, and tools are described in more detail below.

 With the stereo mapping capability, you can compile 3D feature data in a stereo viewing and mapping system.
-This capability enables you to visually analyze imagery and accurately collect features of interest.
+This capability allows you to visually analyze imagery and accurately collect features of interest.

 The stereo mapping capability in Image Analyst includes a stereo map viewer that displays and manipulates stereo image pairs from satellite, aerial, and drone sensor platforms.
 The stereo display supports multispectral, three-band, and panchromatic imagery, direct enhancement of imagery, superimposition of 3D GIS data on stereo imagery, zooming and roaming, and other image adjustments.